-Top Class presents 12 concerts by outstanding VCE performing arts students who have completed VCE Drama, Theatre Studies, Music Performance, Music Investigation, Music Style and Composition, Dance and VCE VET Music Industry and Dance.
-The 2020 Top Class concert series will take place from Monday 24 February to Tuesday 17 March 2020.
+Top Class presents 11 concerts by outstanding VCE performing arts students who have completed VCE Music Performance, Music Investigation, Music Style and Composition, VCE VET Music Industry, VCE Dance, VCE VET Dance, VCE Drama and Theatre Studies.
+These include:

 Demonstrating great commitment and generosity, 32 performers participated in Top Class Drama and Top Class Theatre Studies Online – a series of self-taped videos of outstanding solos, along with discussion forums exploring the process with these high-achieving performers.

 The VCAA thanks the performers involved for presenting their work during challenging times.
 We would also love to acknowledge those performers who were selected for Top Class Drama or Theatre Studies, but were unable to participate in the online program.

 Top Class Drama Online has been divided into